 7. Wollman Ice Rink

-Harry and Marv chasing young Kevin on the ice is brought to our screens several times each year, making a visit to the rink unmissable for first time visitors to the city!
+The Wollman Ice Rink has been a staple of New York City Christmas tourism since 1986.
+Harry and Marv chasing young Kevin on the ice from Home Alone is brought to our screens every year which makes a visit to this rink unmissable for first time visitors to the city.

 8. The Plaza Hotel

-Walk to Gapstow Bridge and grab a photo with Central Park’s Pond in the foreground for the best view of the Plaza and skyline.
+New York’s most exciting hotel experience is located on the corner of 5th Avenue and 59th Street.
+Walk to Gapstow Bridge and grab a photo with Central Park’s pond in the foreground for the best view of the Plaza and skyline.

 9. Belvedere Castle

-Belvedere Castle is more of a decorative structure than a typical ‘castle’ and it sits at the top of Vista Rock, the second highest point in Central Park.
+Back inside Central Park, Belvedere Castle is the next place you will discover on your winter walk.
+This is more of a decorative structure than a typical castle and it sits on top of Vista Rock, the second highest point in Central Park.

 10. Jacqueline Kennedy Onassis Reservoir

-11. Glen Span Arch / The Loch
+11. Glen Span Arch (The Loch)

-We visited the northern section of Central Park at the beginning of March on a beautiful sunny day right after the snow had melted but this entire region of the park would be a great place to explore on a snow day.
+Birdwatchers will enjoy this quieter side of Central Park because few tourists make it up this far.
+Our photo is from a March visit on a beautiful sunny day right after the snow had melted.
+We think this entire region would be great to explore on a snow day.

 12. Central Park Museums